TheProCut/links/README.md

 # For Zer

-You must give credit, umm what else???
+You must give credit, give me something and umm what else???

 This still applies if it's broken!